 According to Business Insider, the favorite pizza toppings are pepperoni and sausage.
 While those are the classic meats for homemade pizza, there are other meaty ways to adorn your beloved pizza.

 Here are our top meaty toppings for the best smoky, savory pizza whichever way you want.
+And if you don’t like meat, there are vegan pizza toppings you can find… if that’s really your thing.

 The Best Meats for Homemade Pizza